 We maintain various insurance policies to safeguard against risks and unexpected events.
-We have purchased product liability insurance for our products, including Reverse Osmosis Water Purifiers, gas stoves, range hoods, refrigerators, sold in the domestic market as well as those exported to the overseas market.
+We have purchased product liability insurance for our products, including water purifiers, gas stoves, range hoods and refrigerators, sold in the domestic market as well as those exported to the overseas market.
 We maintain public liability insurance for any personal injury or property loss of any third party occurred in our operating address of Foshan Viomi.